bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 different (often related) types.

 ### Specialisation -- Generalisation _(Type Polymorphism)_
-Specialisation--generalisation is a type relation that models a type polymorphism different from textbook subtyping (interface inheritance) or OO-like inheritance (implementation inheritance).
+Specialisation--generalisation is a type relation with static type enforcement that models a type polymorphism different from textbook subtyping (interface inheritance) or OO-like inheritance (implementation inheritance).

 The fundamental difference is well illustrated by the observation that types are related in a graph-like hierarchy (more precisely a